Want to use XCopy to copy only new or modified files

 Now, see below and learn the detailed steps.
 Note that if there are spaces in your directory names, you need to use quotes.

 Step 1.
 Type cmd in the search box and select it.

 Step 2.
-To copy only updated files with XCopy, type the following commands and hit Enter after each one.
+Use XCopy to Copy only updated files with corresponding commands.
+Please remember to hit Enter after each one.

 xcopy %SourceDir% %TargetDir% /s /d

 #2: Copy only changed files without new directories, type the following commands.
 Please remember to replace “D:\Source” and ”F:\Target” with the path of your files.

 #3: Copy changed files already exists in the destination path, type the following commands:

 xcopy %SourceDir% %TargetDir% /s /d /u

 #4: Copy everything including the new directory, type the following commands.
 Please remember to replace the following path “D\My Source\stuff” and ”F:\My Backup\stuff”.